 Welcome to KC02, my personal Kubernetes homelab cluster!
-KC02 is powered by Talos and is managed via GitOps implemented with FluxCD.
+KC02 leverages Talos Linux and is managed through a GitOps workflow using FluxCD.

 Key Features of KC02